ngocthachnguyen98/SDO-Assignment-2/README.md

 }
 ```

-Only one instance will be deployed in the Private layer as stated in the specification
+Only one instance will be deployed in the Private layer as stated in the specification.

 ```
 resource "aws_instance" "web" {